sap-tutorials/Tutorials/tutorials/cp-cf-processvisibility-model-accessworkspace/cp-cf-processvisibility-model-accessworkspace.md

 ---

 ## Prerequisites
- - Ensure that you setup the Workflow Management service.
+ - Setup the Workflow Management service.
 For more information, see the [Set Up Workflow Management in Cloud Cockpit](cp-starter-ibpm-employeeonboarding-1-setup) tutorial.
  - Process the data by using Monitor Visibility Scenarios application.
 For more information, see the [Monitor Your Visibility Scenarios](cp-cf-processvisibility-model-monitorscenario) tutorial.

 ## Details